dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 }, []);
 ```

-The callback is passed an array of `IntersectionObserverEntry` objects, which is a wrapper around the element that is being observed.
+The callback is passed an array of `IntersectionObserverEntry` objects, which is a wrapper around the HTML element that is being observed.
 The entry has an `isIntersecting` property that is true when the element is in the viewport.

 Lines 21-24 create the intersection observer: